corrode/corrode.github.io/content/blog/hardening-rust/index.md

 The most obvious difference is integer overflow behavior.
 Debug builds panic on overflow, while release builds silently wrap around.
 We covered that in [Pitfalls of Safe Rust](/blog/pitfalls-of-safe-rust/).

-But the differences run much deeper than arithmetic.
+But the differences run deeper than arithmetic.
-The optimizer makes assumptions about your code that can fundamentally change its behavior.

 For example, the optimizer can reorder operations in ways that break timing-sensitive code:

 ```rust